 #6: You do things you don’t really want to do, just to be liked

 Maybe you’re like Kayla.
 You feel like you can’t say, “No” even if something doesn’t feel right to you.
 You’re scared of what might happen if you do.

-Your need to be liked confuses you.
+It’s your need to be liked that confuses you.

 Riley was Olivia’s friend, so he must be ok.
 Right?
 And, he said he was trying to teach her things so she could protect herself from other boys.
-It’s to help her, like he says.
+It’s to help her, as he says.
 Right?
 Wrong.

 Finally, Kayla says “No.” But, she’s really upset and she’s too scared to tell her Dad.
 She fights him off when he tries to help.
-She has no one to talk to.
+Kayla has no one to talk to.
 She has no mom.